Nicholas282787728/CbLab/chapter1/step-4-restore-amazon-glacier-data.md

   * a cost of $**0.03 **per GB and $**0.01 **per request.

-    **\[???
-Explain and do we need to elaborate as follows:\]**
+    You can use any of the following expedited data retrieval modes:

     * **On-Demand**

-  On-Demand requests are similar to EC2 On-Demand instances and are available most of the time.
+      On-Demand requests are similar to [EC2 On-Demand instances](https://aws.amazon.com/ec2/pricing/) and are available most of the time.
     * **Provisioned**

-  Provisioned capacity guarantees that your retrieval capacity for expedited retrievals is available when you need it.
+      Provisioned capacity guarantees that your retrieval capacity for Expedited retrievals is available even when demand for such retrievals is very high.
 Provisioned capacity units allow you to pay a fixed up-front fee to expedite retrievals from Amazon Glacier vaults for a given month.

-  A unit of Provisioned capacity costs $**100 **per month and ensures that at least three expedited retrievals can be performed every five minutes and provides up to **150 **MB/s of retrieval throughput.

-  **\[??? - If you exceed that limit, expect errors on the part of Amazon.\]**
+      When you select this option, all Expedited retrievals will automatically be served via your Provisioned capacity.
+Each unit of Provisioned capacity costs $**100 **per month and ensures that at least three expedited retrievals can be performed every five minutes with up to **150 **MB/s of retrieval throughput.
+If you exceed that limit, expect errors on the part of Amazon.

-> You don't need to specify whether an expedited retrieval is On-Demand or Provisioned.
-If you have purchased provisioned capacity, then all expedited retrievals are automatically served through your provisioned capacity.
->
       > See the following document to learn more about this feature: [Provisioned Capacity](https://docs.aws.amazon.com/amazonglacier/latest/dev/downloading-an-archive-two-steps.html#api-downloading-an-archive-two-steps-retrieval-expedited-capacity).